manticoresoftware/manticoresearch/manual/english/Connecting_to_the_server/MySQL_protocol.md

 }
 ```

-Keep in mind that Manticore doesn't have user authentication, so make sure that the MySQL port is not accessible to anyone outside of your network.
+If authentication is not enabled, make sure that the MySQL port is not accessible to anyone outside of your network.

 ### VIP connection
 A separate MySQL port can be used for performing "VIP" connections.
 When connecting to this port, the thread pool is bypassed, and a new dedicated thread is always created.
 This is useful in cases of severe overload, where the server would either stall or prevent a connection through the regular port.